 The Unit Impact Award honors and celebrates the collective generosity of the heroes serving in the Hawaii-Pacific.
 It recognizes the positive impact the millions of dollars pledged through this campaign will have on the lives of those in need around the world.

 The Agency Project Officer (APO) is responsible for tracking each unit’s progress during the campaign and should be prepared to nominate units that have demonstrated a positive impact through the CFC via their campaign participation or engagement efforts for the CFC Hawaii-Pacific Impact Award.
 APOs will be asked to submit their recommendation for their top unit/units to the CFC committee after the campaign has ended.

 Thousands of charities rely on the generous support of our donors each year to continue their mission in support of those in need.
-The CFC honors all donors that give through the CFC Hawaii-Pacific and recognize the extraordinary generosity of those who contribute $250 or more.
+The CFC honors all donors that give through the CFC Hawaii-Pacific and recognize the extraordinary generosity of those who contribute $250 or more and $500 or more.